Staging instances (Shadows)

 Using a Shadow

-The Instance Switcher plugin adds a simple interface to your WP-admin view, that allows you to easily switch between your Shadow and Production instances.
+The Instance Switcher module in the Seravo plugin adds a simple interface to your WP-admin view, that allows you to easily switch between your Shadow and Production instances.

 You can SSH into your shadows and work on them via SSH/SFTP or git.
 When a new shadow is created for you, you will receive the SSH/SFTP credentials to use it.